AlainJoss/leaf-segmentator/README.md

 - The app was designed to segment images taken on a white background.
 If you wish to process other kinds of images, you must modify the backend of the app.
 - Give the app time to execute your instructions to avoid crashes.
 - If an error occurs, refresh the browser and start again.
-- Avoid refreshing the browser if the app does not crash, as your progress will be lost.
+- Avoid refreshing the browser if the app does not crash, otherwise your progress will be lost.

 ## Setup and Installation